Chubu University: Distinguished scholars and their research

 Chancellor Atsuo Iiyoshi, the plasma physicist, was the leader of Japan team in international competition in nuclear fusion method in 80’s and President of National Institute for Fusion Science.
 President Osamu Ishihara, also plasma physicist, has experienced to teach in US for 25 years and Life fellow of IEEE.
 Okitsugu Yamashita, Ex President, is an entomologist and received prizes such as Louis Pasteur Prize.

 Institute of Science and technology are gathering eminent researchers including Hisashi Yamamoto (Catalyst Chemistry, President of Japan Society of Chemistry, awarded including Japan Academy Prize, Roger Adams Prize), Mitsuo Sawamoto (Molecule Chemistry, awarded including Benjamin Franklin Medal) and Yoshitsugu Hayashi (Sustainable and Well-being City, Full Member of Club of Rome, President of World Conference on Transport Research Society).

-Chubu Institute for Advanced Studies has also excellent researchers including Takaho Ando (History of Philosophy, awarded Japan Academy Prize), Hiromichi Fukui (Digital Earth) and Kimitaka Kawamura (Atmospheric Chemistry, awards including Geochemical Society Geochemical Fellow).
+Researchers at the Chubu Institute for Advanced Studies include Takaho Ando, a historian of philosophy and recipient of the Japan Academy Prize; Hiromichi Fukui, whose research focuses on Digital Earth; and Kimitaka Kawamura, an atmospheric chemist and a Geochemical Fellow of the Geochemical Society.

-Center for Applied Superconductivity and Sustainable Energy Research directed by Sakutaro Yamaguchi has achieved the world top performance in electricity transmission, i.e. 1 million kw by a coil only in 5 cm diameter covered by a 30 cm pipe for cooling at minus 196 degrees in Celsius.
-This technology will bring a revolution in electricity transmission by replacing huge infrastructure of several 100m high pylons by a pipe in 30 cm diameter.
-Electric companies in Europe and Asia have much interest in it.